Yellowstone: South loop opens Wednesday, north loop in the next two weeks

 Roughly half of the national park — the northern entrances and loop, starting at Norris on the west and Canyon Village on the east — will be closed when gates open Wednesday.

-Jackson residents who dialed into Thursday’s call were generally supportive of a plan to limit visitation, though some questioned whether a reservation system was necessary and wondered whether the Jackson Hole area would actually see tourism numbers increase as visitors originally shooting to visit the northern park diverted trips to the Tetons.

-Tourists have since emailed the Jackson Hole Daily and Jackson Hole News&Guide saying a license plate-based system would be difficult to plan around, raising that among other concerns.

-Gardiner residents who spoke with the Daily on Sunday wondered whether the park would cap the number of people it lets in, even under the license plate system.
+Gardiner residents wondered whether the park would cap the number of people it lets in, even under the license plate system.

 In response, Sholly said the park hadn’t decided to implement any additional caps.